-North and South may be downloaded for free from the Girlebooks Catalog
+North and South may be downloaded for free from our ebook catalog

-North and South is one of those tasty novels you’ll want to set aside an entire weekend to gobble up.
-And then follow it up not long after by watching the excellent BBC adaptation (although you may do these two things in reverse order–which is what I did, and it by no means lessens the enjoyment of either).
+North and South is one of those tasty novels you'll want to set aside an entire weekend to gobble up.
+And then follow it up not long after by watching the excellent 2004 adaptation (although you may do these two things in reverse order--which is what I did, and it by no means lessens the enjoyment of either).

 As the story progresses, we see Margaret suffer through many changes, both circumstantial and psychological.
 Her experiences with the poor and the industrial ruling classes make her rethink her preconceived ideas about Milton and its people.
 Many call it a social novel, providing insight to ideas at the time on religion, class, and gender.
 However, at heart North and South is a romance, and straight to your heart it will go.
 The characters are beautifully portrayed and the story hums along at a nice rate for a book of its length.
 Now my only regret is not having discovered this gem earlier.